kobotoolbox/kobo-transfer/README.md

 - check differences in how data is saved when google form collects email addresses of responses

 ## Limitations
+- If transferring from google form xlsx data, submissions will be duplicated each time the script is run.
+Even when google form xlsx data is uploaded, edited, and then reuploaded, it will show up as a new submission instead of editing the one in kobo.
+To avoid this, after transferring from google form xlsx into kobo once, download the kobo data in xlsx form and edit/reupload that one with the flag -xt.

 - assumes that kobo project and google form question types and labels match (does not throw error but transferred submissions will be recorded incorrectly)
 - _submitted_by in Kobo will show username of account running the transfer, for all submissions.
 - Google sheets does not have a ‘start’ and ‘end’ like kobo does; it only records submission time.
 Submission time data will show up in ‘end’ column in kobo project.